Armstrong Academic Journals

 Armstrong's student literary and art journal allows students to publish original short stories, short poems and visual art.
-The Calliope advisor is Dr. Christopher Baker. (firstname.lastname@example.org) The submission deadline for orginial work of fiction, poetry, visuaul art, or creative non fiction is February 1, 2017.
+The Calliope advisor is Dr. Robert Terry (firstname.lastname@example.org) Check again soon for an updated submission deadline for orginial work of fiction, poetry, visuaul art, or creative non-fiction for the 2017-2018 academic year.

 Armstrong Undergraduate Journal of History is an online journal dedicated to promoting undergraduate students’ research interest in history and their writing skills.
 The journal is also hoped to strengthen the collaborations in learning between undergraduates and graduates, students and faculty and history majors and those from other study fields.
 All submissions will be fully refereed in a blind reviewing process by history professors and graduate students from Armstrong and other universities.
 The faculty advisor is Dr. Hongjie Wang.
 (Hongjie.Wang@armstrong.edu)